-Early pregnancy loss is defined as a nonviable intrauterine pregnancy with either an empty gestational sac or a gestational sac containing an embryo or a fetus without fetal heart activity within the first six to seven weeks of pregnancy.
+Early first-trimester pregnancy loss is defined as a nonviable intrauterine pregnancy with either an empty gestational sac or a gestational sac containing an embryo or a fetus without fetal heart activity within the first six to seven weeks of pregnancy.
 This means that a miscarriage may occur if pregnancy fails to progress due to either an empty gestational sac or a lack of fetal heart activity in an embryo.
 The incidence of a miscarriage in the first six weeks is as high as 31%.

 Early second-trimester pregnancy loss or late miscarriages occur after 13 and before 20 weeks of pregnancy.
 The incidence of second-trimester pregnancy loss is less than 1%.